jefinmajo/all-infosys-projects/README.md

-This repository contains all the projects i completed during my infosys internship, it contains a separate folder for the final project, which is:
+This repository contains all the projects I completed during my infosys internship, it contains a separate folder for the final project, which is:

 Medical AI Chat Application 🏥
 This is a Streamlit-based application that enables users to interact with a medical knowledge assistant.
 It provides functionality to query a medical knowledge base derived from PDFs, URLs, or a default medical encyclopedia.